Recce MCP Server

 list_checks |

-List all validation checks in the current session with their status |
+List all validation checks with their status and approval state |

 run_check |